gabrielac07/bookworms/navigation/sprint4-bookworms/random_book_recommender.md

             alert('An error occurred while adding the book recommendation.');
         });
     }
-    //Delete the last entered bookrec
-    function deleteBookRec() {
+    // Function to delete the last entered book recommendation function deleteBookRec() {
         if (lastAddedBookId === null) {
             alert('No book recommendation to delete.');
             return;
         }
-        //
-        fetch(`${pythonURI}/api/delete_bookrec/${lastAddedBookId}`, {
+        // Send a DELETE request to delete the book recommendation fetch(`${pythonURI}/api/delete_bookrec/${lastAddedBookId}`, {
             ...fetchOptions,
             method: 'DELETE'